 Stand with your back against a wall.
 Squat down by bending at your knees and walking your feet out until your quads are parallel to the ground and your knees form a 90-degree angle.
 Make sure your feet are shoulder-width apart and your toes are pointing straight ahead.
 Hold this position for 30 seconds.
 Perform 2-4 sets.

-Lie down on your back on a mat with your arms by your sides and your knees bent with feet flat of the floor, shoulder-width apart, and toes pointing straight ahead.
+Lie down on your back on a mat with your arms by your sides and your knees bent with feet flat on the floor, shoulder-width apart, and toes pointing straight ahead.
 This is your starting position.
 Keeping your head and upper back firmly on the ground, lift your butt until your back and the ground make a 45-degree angle.
 Lower your body to the starting position and repeat for 12-20 reps.
 Perform 2-4 sets.

 8. Quadruped Arm & Leg Raise

 Get down on your hands and knees on a mat.
 This is your starting position.
 Raise your left arm and extend it straight out in front of you while simultaneously raising your right leg and extending it straight out in back of you.
 Hold the position for 2-3 seconds before returning to the starting position.
 Repeat with the right arm and left leg.
-Perform 12-20 reps for 2-4 sets.
+Perform 12-20 reps for 2-4 sets. lower back

 9. Side Plank